 Based on a 20-year study, it was found that those with moderate-to-severe sleep apnea were up to four times more likely to suffer from a stroke.
 This is because of sleep apnea’s effect on the heart, which can lead to various forms of cardiac issues.

-Additional Dangers of Sleep Apnea for Women
+Additional Dangers of Sleep Apnea in Women

 In addition to being harder to detect in women, the negative health effects of sleep apnea appear to be more pronounced than in men.
 In a study of men and women with sleep apnea, when subjected to physical tests, individuals with sleep apnea had lower and delayed heart range changes compared to healthy individuals.
 The researchers also noted that the effect on women was much greater than men, leading to the concern that sleep apnea in women has a higher propensity for leading to heart disease than men.